PyPSA/PyPSA/doc/user-guide/components.rst

 attached.

-The Store, Bus and Link are fundamental components with which one can build more complicated components (Generators, Storage Units, CHPs, etc.).
+The Store, Bus and Link are fundamental components with which one can build more complicated components (like generators, storage units, CHPs, etc.).

-The Store has controls and optimisation on the size of its energy capacity, but not it's power output; to control the power output, you must put a link in front of it, see the `example that replaces generators and storage units with fundamental links and stores
+The Store has controls and optimisation on the size of its energy capacity, but not its power output; to control the power output, a link must be placed in front of it.
+See also `this example
 <https://pypsa.readthedocs.io/en/latest/examples/replace-generator-storage-units-with-store.html>`_.

 The ``marginal_cost`` of a Store apply to both the charging and the discharging.
 In the case of a cyclic store without losses, these costs would balance out to zero.
 This is different to the ``StorageUnit`` where the marginal cost apply to the marginal cost of production (discharging).

-The ``marginal_cost`` of the Store component can represent another market where you can buy or sell an energy carrier.
-If you want to model the technical marginal cost of the Store where both charging and discharging increase the objective function, you should use two separate links to represent the charging and discharging processes as described above.
+The ``marginal_cost`` of the Store component can represent another market where an energy carrier can be bought or sold.
+For modelling the technical marginal cost of the Store where both charging and discharging increase the objective function, two separate links should be used to represent the charging and discharging processes as described above.

 .. csv-table::